ByteWelder/Decktility/README.md

 The [Power Manager](./powermanager) controls the power connection to the Pi and the keyboard.
 Power is enabled/disabled depending on the battery voltage.
 The power manager measures battery and charging status, and can send it to the Pi.
 This enables battery status on the Pi desktop.
+If something is not clear - or if you find an error, please open an issue on the GitHub project page.

 Check out the [assembly guide](docs/assembling.md) for more details.